Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <br />
 </b>
 The images below outline this loophole for a 40 person complex for over a year and a half.
-Sewage flood occured from the unit above and was left unclean until both tenants could be illgally evicted.<br />
+Sewage flood occured from the unit above and was left unclean until both tenants could be illegally evicted.<br /><br />

 Landlords were able to get the tenant above on a tresspass charge by lying to the police.
 They boarded his unit.
 He lost everything.
 Landlord got everything "to sell".
 Whereabouts unknown after arrest.<br />